Peter Deunov: Creation of doctrine and school

+On February 24, 1922, he opened an esoteric school in Sofia which he called the School of the Universal White Brotherhood.
+It consisted of two classes of students – General Occult Class and Special (Youth) Occult Class.
+The General class was for listeners of any age and marital status, and the Youth class was only for young people personally invited by Dunov.
+The lectures were given once a week and continued for 22 years – until December 1944.

-In 1921 the community Izgrev (Sunrise) was established.
-A site at what were then the outskirts of Sofia, it was the gathering place in the mornings for Dunoff and his disciples.
+In 1927 the community Izgreva (Sunrise) was established.
+A site at what were then the outskirts of Sofia, it was the gathering place in the mornings for Dunov and his disciples.
 Many followers started building nearby and the place eventually became the center of a large spiritual community.
-Dunoff gave lectures in the newly constructed Lecture Hall.
-In 1922 he initiated two new streams of specialized lectures in addition to the Sunday lectures, and from 1930 began delivering “morning talks” on Sunday mornings before dawn.
+Dunov gave lectures in the newly constructed Lecture Hall.
 The themes of the different lecture streams were wide-ranging and encompassed, among others: religion, music, geometry, astrology, philosophy and esoteric science.
-Overall, Dunoff gave approximately 3700 lectures in the three decades between 1914 and 1944.
-His thoughts were also recorded in talks, private conversations, and early letters.
+Overall, his thoughts were also recorded in talks, private conversations, and early letters.